 The third aspect of returns on the investment is something we will discuss towards the end of this article.

 The plain and simple answer is No. There is no “guarantee” that the money will be given back to you.
 There are many instances of failed Banks not returning money to depositors.
 Thankfully, our banking regulator (read RBI) has been very conservative and has ensured that banks remain financially strong.
-However, if there is a crisis and a bank incurs huge losses, and is not in a position to repay back the money taken as deposits, there is no regulatory protection to depositors.
+However, if there is a crisis and a bank incurs huge losses and is not in a position to repay back the money taken as deposits, there is no regulatory protection to depositors.
 Thus, contrary to popular belief, money in the banks is NOT risk-free.

 CAR – Regulators across the world realize that it is important for depositors to feel that their money is safe.
-Thus, Banks are required to maintain minimum amount of capital.
+Thus, Banks are required to maintain the minimum amount of capital.
 You must have heard about CAR, which stands for Capital Adequacy Ratio.
 In simple terms, CAR specifies the amount of capital that banks must maintain mandatory.
 Now, how much capital is adequate?
-Conceptually, banks must maintain capital that is MORE than the amount of losses it is likely to incur.
+Conceptually, banks must maintain capital that is MORE than the number of losses it is likely to incur.
 There are lots of calculations that go into calculating all possible losses, including stress scenarios.
 Readers will be happy to note that all the banks in India maintain the required CAR.

 Deposit Insurance – Another simple mechanism to protect any asset is to insure the asset.
-AS per the Deposit Insurance mechanism, banks insure their deposits upto Rs.1 lakh with an organization called DICGC.
+AS per the Deposit Insurance mechanism, banks insure their deposits to Rs.1 lakh with an organization called DICGC.
 As a result, if any bank fails to repay its deposits for any reason, the DICGC will make good the loss to the extent of Rs.1 lakh.
 This is like any other Insurance scheme.

 It is not out of place to state here that the amount of Rs.1 lakh was decided in 1961 and has remained unchanged ever since.
 Compare this with the USA.
-THE FDIC protected deposits to the extent of USD2,500 in 1933, when it was created.
+The FDIC protected deposits to the extent of USD2,500 in 1933, when it was created.
 The limit now is USD250,000, an increase of 100 times!
 So much for the adequacy of deposit insurance!

 Hence, banks offer safety on the basis of the above and not because of any Government guarantee.
 Bank deposits are not “risk-free”.
 Given the requirements of CAR and Deposit Insurance, the risk is low.
 But the risk exists!!

 FRDI stands for Financial Resolution and Deposit Insurance.
 Very simply stated, the FRDI Bill proposes to create a system wherein there is an early warning of the possibility of a failure of a financial system and the steps that can be taken to resolve the situation.
-Attempt would be made to restore the financial institution back to health.
+An attempt would be made to restore the financial institution back to health.
 However, if that is not possible, then steps are taken to close it down in an orderly manner.

 Let us understand this situation with a medical analogy.
 Suppose, a family member is detected to be terminally ill (suffering from Cancer).
 How would you want to react to the situation?
 All possible efforts would be made to fight the disease.
 If it is detected in early stages, there is a strong possibility that it would get cured.
 If it is detected in later stages, you would treat the patient in whichever way you can, but you will ultimately reach a situation where you only pray that the patient passes away without suffering and that the near and dear ones of the patient also do not go through the pain.